-- 1. Statement of the Problem/Description of the Issue (20%) - 2.
-Project Design and Implementation (40%) - 3.
-Capabilities and Competencies (25%) - 4.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
-Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Statement of the Problem/Description of the Issue (10%) - 2.
+Project Design and Implementation Plan (30%) - 3.
+Capabilities and Competencies (30%) - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (15%) - 5.
+Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.6 (10%)
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project. - 6.
+Other: Resumes of key personnel and MOUs, as necessary (5%)